Client ID-Based Policies Reference

 When registering an application in an Exchange portal, client app developers obtain credentials, the client ID and client secret, that you configured when applying the policy.

 The Client ID Enforcement policy enforces the requirement for credentials.
 Rate Limiting - SLA-Based and Throttling - SLA-Based policies use the client ID as a reference to impose limits on the number of requests that each application can make within a period of time.

 The information in these sections applies to all client ID-based policies.

 When an application calls an API that enforces a client ID-based policy, API Manager expects client_id and client_secret from the application in the form of query parameters.
-By default, the query parameters are in the format of client ID and client secret expressions.
+By default, the query parameters are in the format described in section "Required Fields in API Calls" (client ID and client secret expressions) of this topic.
 Alternatively, you can remove the client_secret expression and provide only the client_id in the dialog that appears when you apply a client ID-regulating policy.
 In that case, the only a client ID is required.

 You can also select HTTP Basic Authorization Header to use Basic Authentication as the origin of the credentials.

 Users need to send a token in addition to an ID with every request to an API that enforces client ID-Based policies.
 To obtain the ID and token, client app developers request API access using the Request API Access control on the portal for the API.

 After users click Request API Access, they are prompted to select an existing application or create a new one.
 The request for API access can be automatically approved or, in the case of an client ID-, SLA-based policy, require approval by an admin of the API.